Eight principles of management

 4. PROCESS APPROACH

-- Identify SCOPE of a set of business activity.
+- You have to identify SCOPE of a set of business activity.

 - Identify (Internal/External) supplier/inputs.